Store Hours

 Celebrate Springtime Gardening

-On beautiful spring days, tidy the yard before everything blooms in earnest.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
-No matter what outdoor projects you choose to tackle and which plants you need, search for your local plant nursery and find that The Garden Center in Ceres can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy up the yard before everything blooms in earnest.
+You can also add beauty and interest with stonework, hardscaping, and water features.
+Don't forget to sweep the gazebo and clean out the shed in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Home Depot Ceres Garden Center is the local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it will likely even out as time passes.
+Always read your seed package for details.
+If you start your seeds later, it's not ideal, but it will even out as time passes.

 Utilize greenhouses to grow herbs and vegetables.
-Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like tomatoes, squash, cucumbers, and peppers.
+Native plants like cacti, succulents, and hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like peppers, cucumbers, squash, and tomatoes.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers, both annuals and perennials, are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.
+However, many flowers are sensitive to that much heat and sun, so research to find which varieties can withstand the weather before planting outdoors.

 Start Seeds Indoors